icerpc/icerpc-docs/pages/getting-started/key-features/slice-better-idl.md

 allows you to define a "contract" in a programming language neutral way, and then compile this contract into your target programming language(s).
 The typical and sometimes only way to use an RPC framework is with this bundled IDL.

-IceRPC takes a different approach by providing a very usable byte-oriented API for requests and responses.
+IceRPC takes a different approach by providing a first class byte-oriented API for requests and responses.
 This allows you to use IceRPC with the IDL of your choice, or no IDL at all.
 The [GreeterProtobuf][greeter-protobuf], [GreeterJson][greeter-json] and [GreeterCore][greeter-core] examples show how to use IceRPC with resp.
 [Protobuf][protobuf], JSON and no IDL.